danicsn/qmq/README.md

 please feel free for contribute and updating code

-#Build and install from command line
+#Build and install

 Before building you need to:

     zmq v3.0 library and later
     Qt v4.5 and later

 Test on windows using Qt5.0 and visual studio 10: works ok